-- 1. the problem investigated; - 2. the procedures followed;
+- (a) the problem investigated; - (b) the procedures followed;

-3. the general results obtained;
+(c) the general results obtained;

-4. the major conclusions reached;
+(d) the major conclusions reached;

 but shall not contain any illustrative matter, such as tables, graphs or charts.

 2. The specifications currently approved for higher degree project reports and theses are as follows and any variation must be approved by the supervisor in consultation with the Registrar and the University Librarian: